OAI/OpenAPI-Specification/versions/3.0.md

 The OAS representation of the API is made of a single file.
 However, parts of the definitions can be split into separate files, at the discretion of the user.
 This is applicable for `$ref` fields in the specification as follows from the [JSON Schema](http://json-schema.org) definitions.

-By convention, the OAS specification file is named `swagger.json`.
+By convention, the Open API Specification (OAS) file is named `swagger.json`.

 ### Data Types